-In addition, if the agency with ownership of the public right-of-way where the project is proposed (the municipality or county) is different than the applicant LPA, they must show support for the project in the form of an approved resolution.
-Use the boxes below to attach resolutions of support from the municipality(s) and counties, as necessary.
+In addition, if the agency with ownership of the public right-of-way where the project is proposed (the municipality or county) is different than the applicant LPA, they must show support for the project in the form of an approved letter or resolution of support from the owner of the public right-of-way.
+Letters must be signed by the Mayor, County Freeholder or Executive Director of the organization.